raphaelsty/cherche/docs/api/qa/QA.md

 - **k** (*int*) – defaults to `None`

     Number of documents to retrieve.
-Default is None, i.e all documents that match the query will be retrieved.
+Default is `None`, i.e all documents that match the query will be retrieved.